The Third and final Book in The Long Road South Series....

 It is a story of hope, despair, joy, heartache, bitter division and reconciliation on a personal level for friends divided by war.

 It is the story of old friends that met during the long circus tour described in "The Great Southern Circus".
-These four people were seperated by fate during the War.
+These four people were separated by fate during the War.
 Two men, one white and one black, took up arms for the Union, one for the South, and one young woman who tried with all her courage to hold her family together while the war raged around her.

 This book is based on recollections of the War as they were passed on to the author by his grandmother.